Pandro1d/PhoenixSystems-IPv4-prefix/external/Unity/README.md

 ### Numerical Assertions: Bitwise

-    TEST_ASSERT_BITS(mask, expected, actual)
+    TEST_ASSERT_BITS(subnetMask, expected, actual)

-Use an integer mask to specify which bits should be compared between two other integers.
+Use an integer subnetMask to specify which bits should be compared between two other integers.
-High bits in the mask are compared, low bits ignored.
+High bits in the subnetMask are compared, low bits ignored.

-    TEST_ASSERT_BITS_HIGH(mask, actual)
+    TEST_ASSERT_BITS_HIGH(subnetMask, actual)

-Use an integer mask to specify which bits should be inspected to determine if they are all set high.
+Use an integer subnetMask to specify which bits should be inspected to determine if they are all set high.
-High bits in the mask are compared, low bits ignored.
+High bits in the subnetMask are compared, low bits ignored.

-    TEST_ASSERT_BITS_LOW(mask, actual)
+    TEST_ASSERT_BITS_LOW(subnetMask, actual)

-Use an integer mask to specify which bits should be inspected to determine if they are all set low.
+Use an integer subnetMask to specify which bits should be inspected to determine if they are all set low.
-High bits in the mask are compared, low bits ignored.
+High bits in the subnetMask are compared, low bits ignored.

     TEST_ASSERT_BIT_HIGH(bit, actual)